Trogz64/botboi/README.md

 ## config.json

-To create your own version of the bot you must create a config.json file in root directory with your token.
-Example:
+To create your own version of the bot you must create a config.json file in the same directory as `bot.py` with your token in the following format:

 ```json
 {
     "token" : "your token here"
 }
+```

+---

+## Dependencies

+* Requires [Python](https://www.python.org/) version 3.5.3 or higher
+* Requires [discord.py](https://github.com/Rapptz/discord.py/) version 1.0 or higher

+    ```sh
+    # Linux/macOS
+    python3 -m pip install -U discord.py

+    # Windows
+    py -3 -m pip install -U discord.py
     ```

 ---